fernandoPalluzzi/lstmContacts/README.md

           x7 = c("l.R96", "V483", "E484"))
 ```

 In the example above, `x` is the AAC and each vector in `x` is a contact.
-The first element of each contact is always the amino acid residue of the antibody, defined by the FAB chain (h for "heavy" and l for "light"), followed by a dot, the residue single letter code, and its position in the polypeptide chain.
+The first element of each contact is always the amino acid residue of the antibody, defined by the FAB chain (h for "heavy" and l for "light"), followed by a dot, the single letter code of the residue, and its position in the polypeptide chain.
+The other elements of a contact are the antigen residues interacting with the antibody one.

 The `preprocess(vj)` function of the R module assigns the best possible ai vector to the j-th contact.
 If the dynamics for vj are in our contact library, the assignment is referred to as an *exact match*.
 Otherwise, the [x0j, x1j, …, xmj] residues of the vj contact are searched by similarity.
 Each residue xkj (with k = 0, 1, …, m) is firstly searched in a nearby position of the polypeptide chain.
-If this search fails, the algorithm seeks for a residue with similar chemical properties (referred to as “group”), according to the table below (`contact.groups` object).
+If this search fails, the algorithm seeks for a residue with similar chemical properties (referred to as "group"), according to the table below (`contact.groups` object).

 ```
 > contact.groups